BuildOnViction/tomox-sdk/README.md

 yarn seeds
 # If you need to reset
 yarn restart-env
+# Short cut to reset and seed again:
+yarn reseeds
 # If you need to run mongod outside docker-compose
 mongod --dbpath utils/datadir
 # this will start the server in hot-reload mode